grahamstark/scottish_child_poverty_projections/docs/notes/notes_for_hr.md

     lll – low population variant
     ppz – zero net migration (natural change only) variant

-By Gender, in 5 - year bands to 79, then 80+.
-34 Targets.
+I match by gender, in 5 - year bands to 79, then 80+.
+This is a total of 34 Targets.

 ### Households